InnovateUKGitHub/innovation-funding-service/README.md

     return dockerRegistryCredentials
 }

-IMPORTANT - in root gradle.properties, you need to update "version" property as per nexus build version which you wanted to pull for local build.
+IMPORTANT - in root gradle.properties, you need to update "version" property as per nexus build version which you wanted to pull for local build. e.g. if version is 1.1.112-SNAPSHOT, you need to pull the last release 1.1.111 as 1.1.112 is upcoming release, so update version=1.1.111